natgo/wt-wiki-scraper/wikitext-transpiled/ground/OTOMATIC.md

 * Generation 1 thermals for the gunner - makes spotting enemy aircraft, helicopters and tanks a much easier task
 * Fear factor - Enemy pilots who know there is an OTOMATIC around will fall back in a far more cautious playstyle and are less likely to attack friendly ground vehicles in the open
 * Large cannon breech - can soak up shrapnel, thereby protecting the turret crew
+* HE-VT* and SAPHEI rounds do not have a visible tracer, making them impossible to spot in flight

 '''Cons:'''